 Most of life's costlier occasions have prescribed financing options: buy a home, get a mortgage; send a kid to college, save in a 529 plan or get student loans; need a new car, sign a lease or take out a car loan.

 But what do you do if you want cosmetic surgery?
-In 2011, 13.8 million people underwent a cosmetic procedure in the U.S. -- a figure that is up 5 percent over 2010, and which cost patients a whopping $10.4 billion, according to the American Society of Plastic Surgeons (ASPS).
+In 2014, 10 million people underwent a cosmetic procedure in the U.S., spending a whopping $12 billion, according to the American Society for Aesthetic Plastic Surgeons.

 for cosmetic surgery